-Page 3 of 4 - Things took a turn in the third quarter, as Miller Career scored twice to take a 35-20 lead over the Mustangs.
+Things took a turn in the third quarter, as Miller Career scored twice to take a 35-20 lead over the Mustangs.

 Eldon, known for being an rushing team, was forced to pass more heavily in the fourth quarter, but they had some success through the air, finishing the game with three touchdowns in the passing game.

 The Mustangs rallied back in the fourth, scoring three times in the quarter, two of which came from last year's All-State Mustang, Dalton Lister, but Miller Career Academy continued to score, outdistancing the Mustangs to win 48-42.

 "Dalton played like an All-State player," Coach Shannon Jolley said.
 "He lived up to it on both sides of the ball Friday night."